build-on-aws/content/tutorials/deploy-webapp-ECS-Codecatalyst/index.md

 ## Understanding ECS

-The focus of this module is to introduce you to the concepts of Amazon ECS.
+The focus of this section is to introduce you to the concepts of Amazon ECS.
 We will cover the components of Amazon ECS (cluster, task definition, service), what orchestration is, and how to choose which type of compute to use to run your containers.
-If you are already familiar with Amazon ECS, you can skip ahead to **Module 2**.
+If you are already familiar with Amazon ECS, you can skip ahead to the [Create Infrastructure](#create-infrastructure) section.

 ### What is Amazon ECS?